Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_5_nf_hpc.md

 - Environment: Modules, containers, or conda environments to load.
 - Storage: Where to store temporary and output files.

-configs are powerful on HPC systems, because they are what connect your workflow to the scheduler.
+Configs are powerful on HPC systems, because they are what connect your workflow to the scheduler.
 They translate Nextflow’s processes into properly submitted batch jobs.

 Because configs are separate from the workflow logic, you can: